We know you have questions.

-Alliance for Kids partners with The Resource Exchange to provide FREE Early Childhood Services for parents and Early Care and Education programs.
+The Resource Exchange provides FREE Early Childhood Services for parents and Early Care and Education programs.

 ABOUT THIS RESOURCE (EARLY CHILDHOOD SPECIALISTS): TRE staff trained in development and behavior assessment who will assist care providers and parents in planning and implementing interventions for the specified child to succeed or to improve an overall classroom’s support of children’s social emotional development.
 Early Childhood Specialists DO NOT provide diagnosis or evaluation.
 This is a free resource!

 WHO IS ELIGIBLE?